 - The Duty to Disclose Material Personal Interests (sections 191 and 192 of the Corporations Act)

 - The Duty Not to Misuse Club Property

 Code of Conduct

-The Board of Canterbury League Club have committed unanimously to a comprehensive Code of Conduct for Directors.
+The Board of Canterbury League Club has committed unanimously to a comprehensive Code of Conduct for Directors.

-The Code embraces a multitude of issues which will provide direction, encourage responsible behaviour and require absolute commitment from each Director in the performance of their duties.
+The Code embraces a multitude of issues that will provide direction, encourage responsible behaviour and require absolute commitment from each Director in the performance of their duties.

 The role of the Committee is to report to the Board and specifically to:

 - Assist the Board in fulfilling its fiduciary responsibilities relating to accounting and reporting practices.

 - Ensure the on-going management of an effective internal compliance function.